pandreidoru/opengl/README.md

 - **GLFW**
   - *OpenGL FrameWork* (probably)
   - Handles window creation and control
-  - Pick up and process input from the keyboard, mouse, joystick and gamepad
+  - Pick up and process input from the keyboard, mouse, joystick and game-pad
   - Multiple monitors support
   - Uses OpenGL context for windows
   - Alternatives
     - **SDL** - *Simple DirectMedia Layer*
-      - Can do almost everything GLFW can do and more (audio, threading, filesystems, etc.)
+      - Can do almost everything GLFW can do and more (audio, threading, file-system, etc.)
     - **SFML** - *Simple and Fast Multimedia Library*
       - Like SDL, but with even more features
       - But the OpenGL context is very weak.
 Based on 2D only graphics
 - **[glvnd](https://github.com/NVIDIA/libglvnd#architecture)**
   - *GL Vendor-Neutral Dispatch Library*
   - An abstraction layer that sends OpenGL calls to one of potentially many drivers
-  - It allows multiple drivers from different vendors to coexist on the same filesystem, and determines which vendor to dispatch each API call to at runtime
+  - It allows multiple drivers from different vendors to coexist on the same file-system, and determines which vendor to dispatch each API call to at run-time
   - [Architecture](https://github.com/NVIDIA/libglvnd#architecture)
 - **NDC**
   - Normalized Device Coordinates